 Join us to Celebrate CLASP on November 14 from 2 to 4 p.m.
 Jan Creasey, CLASP Program Director from 2015 to 2021, will be honored for her commitment to CLASP students.
 Click HERE for more information.

 Mission: To help elementary-school children enhance their academic, organizational and social skills by providing high-quality after-school programs in Claremont Unified School District neighborhoods.

 In five neighborhood programs, CLASP provides safe, fun, friendly, and supportive settings for academically at-risk children from all of Claremont’s public elementary schools, so that they may gain the academic guidance and personal mentoring they need to be successful in school and in life.
 The programs offer homework help, recreation, enrichment activities, and healthy snacks for two hours per day, three days a week.
-Transportation is also provided at four of our centers.

 Without my tutor I would probably get my homework done, but I wouldn’t understand it.

 CLASP is a real life changer.
 Before I was in CLASP I would never do my homework but when I entered the CLASP tutoring I started doing my homework.

 I love my tutor because when I come into the classroom ….I am the happiest person on earth, because when I don’t know how to do it, she teaches me in a way that nobody else does.